dmx-systems/dmx-documentation/docs/user.rst

 Creating a topicmap
 -------------------

-To start working in a new context or on a different part of your larger project you can create a new topicmap:
+To document a meeting, prepare for an interview or to do some research you can create a topicmap.
-Open the search/create dialog.
+To create a new topicmap open the :ref:`search/create dialog <user-the-search-create-dialog>` (right click).
-Choose a name for the topicmap, search if it already exists, and create it by selecting the topic type "Topicmap".
+Enter the name of the new topicmap, select *Topicmap* from the "Create" menu and confirm with "Create".

 .. image:: _static/create-topic-map.png

 For topicmaps, the creation dialog has an additional choice between (usual) topicmaps and geo maps (see below).
-Once created, the new empty topicmap is opened.
+Once created, the new topicmap is opened.
 You can see its name in the :ref:`Topicmap Selector<user-the-topic-map-selector>` and use it to switch between topicmaps.

 .. _user-renaming-a-topicmap: